 Review the following requirements and make sure you meet them before proceeding to the application:

-- You are available without interruption for either morning sessions (9am-12) or afternoon sessions (1-4pm) every workday in the 4 weeks of the June session or the 4 weeks of the July session.
-You indicate your availability when applying and the selection of morning sessions and months will be dictated by student availability and preferences.
+- You are available without interruption for the morning sessions (9am-12) every workday in the 4 weeks of the June/late-May session or the 4 weeks of the July session.
+You indicate your availability when applying and the selection of students will be dictated by availability and indicated preferences.

 - In-person attendance is required.
-You should not be taking concurrent summer classes during your session given demands of the program.
+You should not be taking concurrent summer classes during your session given demands of the program, and classes during the morning session are not permitted at all.

 - You must be actively completing a degree program at UNT or through a previous arrangement with the coordinators.